 Julia Sutherland started her PhD with the project in October 2020.
 Before joining us, Julia worked as Marine Species Advisor for JNCC.
 Her background in behavioural ecology and population biology also includes work with the Kalahari Meerkat Project (KMP) and Elephant Seal Research Group (ESRG) in the Falkland Islands.
-She is excited to return to Shetland after being fortunate enough to spot killer whales there in 2018 while assisting with tagging of red-throated divers.
+Already before her PhD field work, she was fortunate enough to spot killer whales in Shetland in 2018 while assisting with tagging of red-throated divers.
 The PhD supervisor team includes Saana Isojunno and Gordon Hastie (see below), Peter Tyack (University of St Andrews), Ross Culloch (Marine Scotland Science) and Karen Hall (Scottish Natural Heritage).

 Gordon Hastie is a senior research fellow in SMRU.
 Gordon’s research is focused on how marine mammals utilize their dynamic marine environment and adjust to both natural and anthropogenic changes – including tidal flows, predation risk, renewable energy development and other underwater noise sources.

 Kalliopi Gkikopoulou is a postdoctoral acoustic analyst in SMRU who is currently working on the project’s sound recordings.
 Popi is using automated detection methods (Pamguard) as well as listening and manual inspection of spectrograms to detect and characterize killer whale sounds.
 The acoustic data include both continuous recordings made in Scapa Flow, Orkney (July – August 2019) and collaborator data from the West Coast of Scotland (COMPASS project).
 The acoustic analysis is generously funded by the the Carnegie Trust.